Aircloak/TrainingMaterial/slides-server/content/admin.md

 ## Accounting for effects of anonymization

-- Identifying information is supressed
+- Identifying information is suppressed
 - Aircloak cannot tell you what this data was
 - We give you an anonymizing estimate of how much data was suppressed